onqtam/headjack/docs/why/10_COOPERATION.md

 > "Bullshit is also fragile--it relies on common knowledge to maintain--so it can collapse at any moment.
 Bullshit bubbles can burst pretty easily (assuming there’s not a state apparatus to prevent the bubble from bursting)." - [You Will Find This Interesting, by David Pinsof](https://open.substack.com/pub/everythingisbullshit/p/you-will-find-this-interesting?r=7omg8&utm_campaign=comment-list-share-cta&utm_medium=web&comments=true&commentId=17264686)
 -->

+We should make common knowledge the importance of common knowledge.